airbytehq/quickstarts/Airbyte_dbt_Snowflake_and_Looker_(ADSL)_Stack /README.md

 #### 1. **Log into your [GitHub account](https://github.com/)**
    - Log into your GitHub account.
    - Find a repository or repositories to use.
+I made use of this [Getting Started in Technical Writing repo](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/README.md)
    - Get a [Personal Access Token](https://github.com/settings/tokens).

  **How to generate JSON key:**